jaytimm/textpress/README.md

 ## 4. Summary

-In summary, the `nlpkit` is a versatile tool for a host of NLP projects, adept at traditional NLP tasks and equipped with advanced features for corpus analysis, embedding management, and LLM integration.
+In summary, the `nlplite` is a versatile tool for a host of NLP projects, adept at traditional NLP tasks and equipped with advanced features for corpus analysis, embedding management, and LLM integration.
 Its wide range of applications spans from academic research to practical data science and AI implementations, making it a valuable asset for NLP practitioners.